Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- Over the past 10 games, the Cubs have been named underdog just one time and left with a loss in that contest.
+- The Cubs have been an underdog just two times in their last 10 contests and lost both matchups.

-- In their last 10 matchups with a total posted by oddsmakers, the Cubs and their opponents are 5-4-1 when it comes to hitting the over.
+- When it comes to the over/under, the Cubs and their opponents are 4-5-1 in their previous 10 games.

-- The Cubs' previous 10 matchups have not had a runline posted by bookmakers.
+- The past 10 Cubs matchups have not had a runline set by oddsmakers.

 Cubs Betting Records & Stats